January 7th, 2011 — 3:42pm

 When cooked, pull the lamb apart and stuff into pitta breads, or whatever else you fancy.
 Make sure to get a good helping of that sticky sauce, too.

-I ate a stunning baba ganoush at Maramia Cafe recently as part of a ‘lamb banquet’ organised by Carla.
+I ate a stunning baba ganoush at Maramia Cafe recently as part of a ‘lamb banquet’.
 The meat was soft and tasty as hell, but the baba was what really blew people’s minds.
 It was thicker than mine; I wondered how they’d achieved the consistency and considered straining the yoghurt.
 I’m a serial strainer – you end up with something almost cream cheese-y but way more refreshing.
 I tried using it in the baba and the result was of course, richer.
 I’ve also started using smaller aubergines, which means that the smoke can penetrate all the flesh, rather than just the outer layer.

 That’s it really – makes all the difference.